lextm/ancm-arm64/README.md

 At this stage, all useful bits can be found in `\msi\AttachedContainer` folder, such as `AspNetCoreModuleV2_*.msi`.
 This folder provides all files are later used for patching.

 > Note that here we use .NET 7.0.4 as an example.
-The same approach should apply to other versions (including .NET 8 Preview) till Microsoft officially ships the necessary changes in future releases.
+The same approach should apply to other versions (including the latest .NET 10 Preview) till Microsoft officially ships the necessary changes in future releases.

 ## Apply the Patch